We have received some questions about this topic and we feel the need to address it. The question is:

 Use croquis templates

-Other ways of doing it is by printing out tech pack sketches from the internet of similar styles and redraw them with your own designs on a light box.
-You already have the main frame for the design and the proportions, adjust the length, width and redesign the lines to suit your taste.
+Other ways of doing it are by printing out tech pack sketches from the internet of similar styles and redraw them with your own designs on a lightbox.
+You already have the mainframe for the design and the proportions, adjust the length, width and redesign the lines to suit your taste.

 You can also use the help of a croquis template.
-By using a croquis template the apparel drawing can be done ontop of the croquis, forcing the lines and proportions into shape.
+By using a croquis template the apparel drawing can be done on top of the croquis, forcing the lines and proportions into shape.
+Watch this video to learn how to use croquis templates.

 If designing is not a part of your background, don’t underestimate the need for a designer involved in your brand.
 After all, apparel design and the products are the core of your business.